 - Kitchens of the Middle Ages tended to be in the form of an open fire in a one-room home or within the “great hall” of larger properties.

 - The 18th and 19th Century was largely influenced by a French style of cooking, which meant lots of elaborate dishes and firm table etiquette.
 If hosting a dinner party in the 18th century, you were expected to serve up to 75 dishes with each course lasting up to an hour.
 Yikes.

 - We waved hello to our beloved fitted kitchen in the 1930’s and 1940’s as a bi-product of war efforts and technology.
-After working outside the home during WW11, women returned after the war demanded better-designed and more stylish kitchens.
+After working outside the home during WW11, women returning after the war demanded better-designed and more stylish kitchens.
 Go get em’, ladies.

-- Fast-forward 40 years to witness the birth the open-plan trophy kitchen of the eighties, with an emphasis on showy tech appliances.
+- Fast-forward 40 years to witness the birth of the open-plan trophy kitchen of the eighties, with an emphasis on showy tech appliances.

 1st Option manages a whole host of stunning kitchens for you to browse through in this section.
 If you’re after a contemporary, open-plan space, a country-style kitchen, or even something retro, we’ve got them in every shade and style.